fahim6119/ManagerX/README.md

-# menuList
+# MenuAssistant
-Intelligent Assistant for paying the bills after a hangout
+Intelligent Assistant for paying the bills after a hangout.

-Created it for my own use, as I needed it to help me share the bills properly.Started it as my first android project, so added features as I learned new things.
+When we go out on hangouts at a restaurant with a large group of friends, it's easy to loose track of who ordered what and how should we split the bill.
+To keep track of those cases, I created this app for my personal use.Started it as my first android project and added features as I learned new things.

 Current Features :
 	- Create,Edit and update attendee list